nuuuwan/news_lk3_data/README.md

 *2024-10-01 11:25:00* · [`adaderanalk`](https://www.adaderana.lk/news/102371/committee-to-review-privileges-granted-to-mps-ministers-and-ex-presidents) · `en`

 The Cabinet of Ministers has approved the appointment of a committee chaired by retired Supreme Court Judge K.T.
 Chithrasiri, to assess and review the limitation of claims, allowances and privileges granted to Members of Parliament (MPs), Ministers, and former Presidents.

+The committee is tasked with submitting a detailed report within two months, offering suitable recommendations or suggesting other alternative methods to assess and review the limitation of claims, allowances and privileges.

+- Mr. K.T.
+Chithrasiri (Chairman) - Retired Supreme Court Judge

 ◼️